 As described in the Strategic Case, FOA looks to mobilize action and innovation to tackle a range of threats to the marine environment.
 This option would involve investing up to £3m in FOA.

-Considering stage one investment criteria; the Nourishing billions pillar in FOA is focused on poverty alleviation and initiatives such as the Blue Recovery Hub are designed to support sustainable recovery from COVID, however other pillars are less directly focused on poverty alleviation.
+Considering stage one investment criteria; the Nourishing Billions pillar in FOA is focused on poverty alleviation and initiatives such as the Blue Recovery Hub are designed to support sustainable recovery from COVID, however other pillars are less directly focused on poverty alleviation.
 There is a strong theory of change and impact logic that the activities of FOA should lead to action which helps protect the ocean.

 WEF, which manages FOA, has a track record of managing UK investments and the project will apply the appropriate financial instruments to the problems (grants).
 They also already have the connections and supporting conditions in proposed pilot countries (see later description of pilot countries) to achieve results in the first year and complete delivery on time.
 FOA provides a bridge between financial and private sector focused initiatives and research and ideas, this places FOA in a unique position to provide at least reasonable additionality.
 Other organisations such as development banks or NGOs have links into the private sector in some cases, but the focus is weaker than FOAs which works directly with influential leaders in large multinationals.
 FOA’s stalwart is their ability to mobilise stakeholder action for the marine environment.